textcreationpartnership/A00102/README.md

 ##Content Summary##

 #####Front#####
-Iniunctions GEVEN BY THE Quenes Maiestie.
-Anno Domini MD.LIX.
-The fyrst yeare of the raigne of our S

 #####Body#####

 1. ¶Iniūctions geuen by the Quenes maiestie, aswell to the Clergye, as to the laitie of this Realme.